dearevalillo/all_in_one_license_generator/README.md

 request, json, getpass, time, sys, shutil, BeautifulSoup

-NOTE: In this case is not relevant, because we convert the .py files and libraries to exe.
+NOTE: In this case is not relevant, because we converted the .py files and libraries to exe.

 ScreenShot